QMonkey/monkey-vim/README.md

 #### 3.1 Remap

 ```
-Y       Copy from the cursor position to the end of the line, same as y$
-U       Redo
 ;       Enter command line mode, same as :
 Ctrl+c  Switch to normal mode, same as <ESC>
 ```